tdeheurles/jvm-tools/README.md

 Default locale: en_US, platform encoding: ANSI_X3.4-1968
 OS name: "linux", version: "3.19.0-21-generic", arch: "amd64", family: "unix"
 ```

+You can add the content of .bashrc to your rc file

 #### Path
 Note that it doesn't matter where you store your shared folders on the Host, you just have to know where they are (or will appear) in the jvm-tools container.